hsmack/garage_monitor/README.md

 sudo apt-get update
 sudo apt-get upgrade

-# git is good for deploy or cloning of this code
+# git is good for deploy or cloning of this code, already installed in latest 1/2014 raspian
 sudo apt-get install git

 # install ruby.
-The 1.9.1-dev actually is the later version of ruby
+The 1.9.1-dev actually is the later version of ruby, already installed too
 # 1.9.3 to be installed too
 sudo apt-get install ruby1.9.1-dev ruby1.9.3